tokio-rs/tokio/README.md

 ## What is tokio-core?

-This crate is a connection `futures`, a zero-cost implementation of futures in Rust, and `mio` and a crate for zero-cost asynchronous I/O. The types and structures implemented in `tokio-core` implement `Future` and `Stream` traits as appropriate.
-For example connecting a TCP stream returns a `Future` resolving to a TCP stream, and a TCP listener implements a stream of TCP streams (accepted connections).
+This crate is a connection between `futures`, a zero-cost implementation of futures in Rust, and `mio`, a crate for zero-cost asynchronous I/O. The types and structures implemented in `tokio-core` implement `Future` and `Stream` traits as appropriate.
+For example, connecting a TCP stream returns a `Future` resolving to a TCP stream, and a TCP listener implements a stream of TCP streams (accepted connections).